enuchi/gas-client/README.md

 ## API

 The config object takes:

 - `allowedDevelopmentDomains`: A config to specifiy which domains are permitted for communication with Google Apps Script Webpack Dev Server development tool.
 This is a security setting, and if not specified, will block functionality in development. `allowedDevelopmentDomains` will accept either a space-separated string of allowed subdomains, e.g. `'https://localhost:3000 https://localhost:8080'` (notice no trailing slashes); or a function that takes in the requesting origin and should return `true` to allow communication, e.g. `(origin) => /localhost:\d+$/.test(origin);`
-- `parentTargetOrigin` An optional string to specify which parent window domain this client can send communication to.
-Defaults to own domain for backward compatibility with Google Apps Script Webpack Dev Server development tool (default uses domain where the client is running, e.g. localhost).
-Can be '*' to allow all parent domains if parent is unknown or variable.

 ### Production mode